CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-databases.md

 - **interests**: array of all possible interests in the database
 - **collection**: array of the collections in the database

-If you want to know more about *fields*, *interests* and *collections*,  take a look at the articles below.
+If you want to know more about *fields*, *interests* and *collections*
+take a look at the articles below.
 These methods return similar data:

 - [Requesting fields](rest-get-database-fields)
 - [Requesting interests](rest-get-database-interests)
 - [Requesting collections](rest-get-database-collections)

-## PHP example:
+## PHP example

 The following PHP script demonstrates how to use the method: